IceCodedCoffee/asp.net-mvc5-playground/[16] AdvancedRouting/AdvancedRouting/App_Data/ReadmePractice.txt

 7. Generate the URL to /Home/Index/newId as plain text

 8. Generate the URL to /Home/Index/newId and to /Home/Index as plain text in a new Action and render the result.

+9. Redirect the request to /Home/UrlsAndActions to /Home/Index using the action name alone.